 Practice Area

-First-degree intentional homicide is the most serious charge in Wisconsin law, Class A felony, mandatory life.
-How we defend it, and what the State has to prove.
+First-degree intentional homicide § 940.01 is Wisconsin's most serious charge: Class A felony, mandatory life.
+How we defend it, what the State must prove.

 First-Degree Intentional Homicide Is the Top of the Sentencing Ladder